Jokanovic set to leave Sheffield United

 Tuesday's win at Reading was their first victory in four league games.

-BBC Radio Sheffield report that Jokanovic met the club on Thursday morning with discussions resulting in him leaving the club.
+BBC Radio Sheffield reports that Jokanovic met the club on Thursday morning, with discussions resulting in him leaving the club.

 The former Watford and Fulham boss arrived at the club on a three-year deal to replace Chris Wilder earlier this year, having left his position with Qatari side Al-Gharafa.